riedyw/PoshFunctions/Docs/Get-FolderName.md

 # Get-FolderName

 ## SYNOPSIS
-Gets a filename through the native OpenFileDialog.
+Gets a foldername through the native OpenFileDialog.
-Can select a single file or multiple files.

 ## SYNTAX